ravenusmc/weather/readme.md

 # Getting started
 ## Installing

-You will need to have the pandas and mathplot.lib libraries installed.
+You will need to have the pandas and matplotlib libraries installed.
 This program also uses Python 3.4 but any Python 3.X should work.